 The WGA’S Board of Governors has established a DE&I committee to help reach these goals.
-Led by Derek Douglas, who serves as Vice President of Civic Engagement and External Affairs at the University of Chicago, this committee is building on the work of the ESF’s DE&I council, which was formed in 2018.
+Led by Derek Douglas — who served as a special assistant to President Barack Obama and works on initiatives to bolster economic opportunity and social mobility — this committee is building on the work of the ESF’s DE&I council, which was formed in 2018.

 In addition to adding a dedicated staff member to oversee DE&I efforts, the WGA has retained The Kaleidoscope Group, a national DE&I consulting firm, to help create an organizational values statement and strategic plan.
 This work is ongoing.

-We are committed to supporting our 1,070 Evans Scholars as they live in community at 21 leading universities nationwide.
-In 2021, we awarded a record 300 Evans Scholarships to deserving students across the country; of this class, 38 percent are women and 31 percent are students of color.
+We are committed to supporting our 1,100 Evans Scholars as they live in community at 22 leading universities nationwide.
+In 2022, we awarded a record 325 Evans Scholarships to deserving students across the country.
+Today, 39 percent of Evans Scholars are women and 35 percent are students of color.